Unconscious Bias Course Overview

-Avoid discrimination and support a culture of diversity in the workplace, everyone has unconscious biases that shape the way we interact with and relate to our colleagues and customers.
+Everyone has unconscious biases that shape the way we interact with and relate to our colleagues and customers.
+So, what is Unconscious Bias and what can be done to deal with it?

 - Unconscious Bias for Managers addresses the way implicit bias can affect issues like recruitment, performance management, promotion and team dynamics.